 By the time my twins turned one I was feeling pretty overwhelmed by SAHM cabin fever and decided to invest in a part-time Nanny.
 Having no family in the area (or country) means no Granny to watch the kids while I pop out to do chores or go to an appointment.
 Everywhere I went, the babies went, and having someone watch the Twins for a couple of afternoons a week has been fantastic.

 I started by enquiring at a number of childcare centers, but most places didn’t want to take them on as one-year-olds until they could walk.
+Other centers may have rules about potty training for older kids.
 A couple of centers made me feel pretty bad about the Twins development.
 It took them until 18months to walk so I’m glad I didn’t wait.
 I also had concerns over naptime, they were in such a fantastic routine and were sleeping well, I was a terrified I might ruin a good thing.
 So, we chose to employ a nanny.
 Yesterday, however, our lovely Miss Jen left us for motherhood herself and it’s back to me and the boys rallying around together all week.

 We decided not to employ another Nanny, but instead enroll them in a daycare center nearby, and they start in a few months.
 This is not because it’s better, we love our Nanny, and both daycare and nannies have their own benefits to consider.
 We’re ready to make the transition from one to the other to make the most of our personal situation, but only you can decide what is best for your littles.